-Nerium Biotechnology, Inc., (Nerium) is an international research and development company dedicated to offering solutions that are based on proven science.
-Nerium’s research and product development has focused on the anti-cancer, anti-viral, immune-stimulating, and dermal properties of natural botanical compounds for beneficial use in concert with leading medical research institutions.
+Nerium Biotechnology, Inc., (NBI) is an international research and development company dedicated to science based product development.
+NBI, in concert with leading medical research institutions, has focused research and product development on the anti-cancer, anti-viral, immune-stimulating, and the dermal properties of natural botanical compounds.

-From this research, Nerium has re-discovered, identified, and developed well-defined Nerium Extracts from the Nerium oleander plant, a plant which is known to contain cardiac glycosides (oleandrin).
-Utilizing proprietary extraction technologies; Nerium has been able to extract the active ingredients in a way that preserves the unique components and beneficial properties of this plant.
-Thus, Nerium is able to develop an ever expanding pipeline of the “first of its kind” Nerium Extract-based applications/products.
+From this research, NBI has rediscovered, identified, and pursues the further development of well-defined constituents from the Nerium oleander plant.
+Utilizing proprietary technologies; NBI has been able to isolate and extract the core ingredients in a way that preserves the unique components and beneficial properties this plant has to offer.
+Thus allowing NBI to develop an ever expanding pipeline of “first of class” Nerium oleander-based products.

 Dr. Robert A. Newman, Ph.D., Professor Emeritus, Professor of Experimental Therapeutics, Founder and Co-Director of the Pharmaceutical Development Center at the University of Texas M.D.
-Anderson Cancer Center (MDACC) serves as lead researcher and scientific advisor to Nerium Biotechnology, Inc. His initial characterization and pharmacology research on Nerium Extracts provides the bases for product development and quality control.
-He continues to assist with continuing FDA clinical trials with Nerium Extracts.
-(See Cancer Research)
+Anderson Cancer Center (MDACC) serves as lead researcher and scientific advisor to Nerium Biotechnology, Inc. His initial characterization and pharmacology research on Nerium oleander components provides the bases for product development and quality control.
+He continues to assist with continuing research and clinical trials.

 History Of Cardiac Glycoside Use